-Based on the fundamental kinematic assumption of undeformable fiber cross-sections, as typically applied in mechanical beam theories, the authors recently proposed an approach considering section-section interaction potentials (SSIP) between the cross-sections of interacting fibers~\cite{GrillSSIP}.
-In this work, exemplary closed-form analytical solutions for the required SSIP laws could be derived for different long-ranged (e.g., electrostatic) and short-ranged (e.g., van der Waals adhesion and steric repulsion) interactions, relying on the assumptions of circular cross-section shapes and homogeneous molecule distributions and considering the asymptotic limits of either large distances for long-ranged or small distances for short-ranged interactions.
-Due to the pre-calculated analytical representation of section-section interaction potentials, this SSIP approach only requires the twofold integration along the fiber length directions to be performed numerically, which turned out to reduce the computational effort by several orders of magnitude as compared to a direct numerical evaluation of the underlying sixfold integral.
+Based on the fundamental kinematic assumption of undeformable fiber cross-sections, as typically applied in mechanical beam theories, the authors recently proposed a modeling approach based on section-section interaction potentials (SSIP), describing the net interaction between two cross-sections of the considered fibers~\cite{GrillSSIP}.
+In this work, exemplary closed-form analytical solutions for the required SSIP laws could be derived for different long-ranged (e.g., electrostatic) and short-ranged (e.g., van der Waals adhesion and steric repulsion) interactions.
+Thereto, circular cross-section shapes, homogeneous molecule distributions as well as the asymptotic limitting cases of either large distances for long-ranged or small distances for short-ranged interactions have been considered.
+Due to the pre-calculated analytical representation of section-section interaction potentials, this SSIP approach only required the twofold integration along the fiber length directions to be performed numerically, thus reducing the computational effort by several orders of magnitude as compared to a direct numerical evaluation of the underlying sixfold integral.
 Based on an asymptotically consistent model-order reduction for the case of short-ranged potentials, the computational complexity has recently been further reduced from double to single numerical integration~\cite{Grill2022a,Grill2022b}.

 The aforementioned assumptions (i.e., circular cross-sections, homogeneous molecule distributions, asymptotic limits of either large or small distances) allow for pleasantly simple SSIP laws that only require one scalar relative coordinate, i.e., the cross-section centroid distance, to fully describe the interaction kinematics, but also limit the scope of applicability.
 In the present work, the SSIP concept is generalized to a universal framework allowing for the interaction of cross-sections of arbitrary shape, inhomogeneous molecule distributions and arbitrary molecule-molecule interaction laws, consistently embedded into the framework of the geometrically exact beam theory~\cite{reissner1972, simo1985, simo1986, Cardona1988, ibrahimbegovic1995computational, Crisfield1999, jelenic1999, betsch2002frame, leyendecker2006objective, romero2004, romero2008, cesarek2012, Bauchau2014, sonneville2014, Meier2014, Meier2019}.